aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-powerpoint-animations-aspose-slides-java/_index.md

 | Animation changes not saved | Not calling `save` or using wrong format | Call `presentation.save(..., SaveFormat.Pptx)` |
 | License not applied | License file not loaded before using API | Load the license via `License license = new License(); license.setLicense("Aspose.Slides.lic");` |

-## FAQ Section

-1. **How do I set up Aspose.Slides in my project?**
-   Use Maven or Gradle dependencies, or download the JAR directly.
-2. **Can I modify multiple animations at once?**
-   Yes, iterate through `ISequence` to access and modify each effect.
-3. **What if I encounter a null pointer exception while accessing slides?**
-   Ensure your presentation file path is correct and that the slide index you're accessing exists.
-4. **Is there any way to automate animation settings across multiple presentations?**
-   Yes, by scripting common modifications using Aspose.Slides API functions.
-5. **What are some other features of Aspose.Slides for Java?**
-   Beyond animations, it supports slide cloning, format conversion, slide master editing, and more.

 ## Frequently Asked Questions

 **Q: Can I use this in a commercial application?**